Z7Gao/z7gao.github.io/_pages/misc.md

 * In my spare time, I enjoy making pour-over coffee.
   * Random thinking about coffee and research: Making a nice cup of pour-over coffee is similar to designing a strong neural network.
-It requires a deep understanding of different parameters deciding gases, tastes and mouthfeel (function of neural network building blocks), coffee bean (distinctive learning tasks), and a lot of trials and errors (experiments).
+It requires a deep understanding of different parameters deciding gases, tastes and mouthfeel (functions of neural network building blocks), coffee bean (distinctive learning tasks), and a lot of trials and errors (experiments).